-- The Council may hold a public forum 4.1 prior to each Ordinary Meeting of the Council for the purpose of hearing oral submissions from members of the public on items of business to be considered at the meeting.
-Public forums may also be held prior to Extraordinary Council meetings and meetings of Committees of the Council. - 4.2 Public forums may be held by audiovisual link, where the member of the public has extenuating circumstances for not being able to attend the meeting in person. - 4.3 Public forums are to be chaired by the Mayor or their nominee.
+- 4.1 The Council may hold a public forum prior to each Ordinary Meeting of the Council for the purpose of hearing oral submissions from members of the public on items of business to be considered at the meeting.
+Public forums may also be held prior to Extraordinary Council meetings and meetings of Committees of the Council. - 4.2 Public forums may be held by audio-visual link, where the member of the public has extenuating circumstances for not being able to attend the meeting in person. - 4.3 Public forums are to be chaired by the Mayor or their nominee. - 4.4 To speak at a public forum, a person must first make an application to the Council in

-- 4.4 To speak at a public forum, a person must first make an application to the Council in the approved form.
-Applications to speak at the public forum must be received by 4pm on the day of the meeting on which the public forum is to be held, and must identify the item of business on the agenda of the council meeting the person wishes to speak on, and whether they wish to speak 'for' or 'against' the item. - 4.5 A person may apply to speak on 1 or more than 1 items of business on the agenda of the Council meeting. - Legal representatives acting on behalf 4.6 of others are not to be permitted to speak at a public forum unless they identify their status as a legal representative when applying to speak at the public forum. - The Chief Executive Officer or their delegate may refuse an application to speak at a public forum.
-The Chief Executive Officer or their delegate must give reasons in writing for a decision to refuse an application. - 4.8 No more than ten (10) speakers are to be permitted to speak 'for' or 'against' each item of business on the agenda for the council meeting. - 4.9 If more than the permitted number of speakers apply to speak 'for' or 'against' any item of business, the Chief Executive Officer or their delegate may request the speakers to nominate from among themselves the persons who are to address the Council on the item of business.
-If the speakers are not able to agree on whom to nominate to address the Council, the Chief Executive Officer or their delegate is to determine who will address the Council at the public forum.
+- the approved form.
+Applications to speak at the public forum must be received by 4pm on the day of the meeting on which the public forum is to be held, and must identify the item of business on the agenda of the council meeting the person wishes to speak on, and whether they wish to speak 'for' or 'against' the item. - 4.5 A person may apply to speak on 1 or more than 1 items of business on the agenda of the Council meeting. - 4.6 Legal representatives acting on behalf of others are not to be permitted to speak at a public forum unless they identify their status as a legal representative when applying to speak at the public forum. - 4.7 The Chief Executive Officer or their delegate may refuse an application to speak at a public forum.
+The Chief Executive Officer or their delegate must give reasons in writing for a decision to refuse an application. - 4.8 No more than ten (10) speakers are to be permitted to speak 'for' or 'against' each item of business on the agenda for the Council meeting. - 4.9 If more than the permitted number of speakers apply to speak 'for' or 'against' any item of business, the Chief Executive Officer or their delegate may request the speakers to nominate from among themselves the persons who are to address the Council on the item of business.
+If the speakers are not able to agree on whom to nominate to address the Council, the Chief Executive Officer or their delegate is to determine who will address the Council at the public forum. - 4.10 If more than the permitted number of speakers apply to speak 'for' or 'against' any item of business, the Chief Executive Officer or their delegate may, in consultation with the Mayor or the Mayor's nominated chairperson, increase the number of speakers permitted to speak on an item of business, where they are satisfied that it is necessary to do so to allow the Council to hear a fuller range of views on the relevant item of business.